 DIY Gear for Food and Water

-We can only survive three days without water and also need it for hygiene, cooking and cleanup.
+We can only survive three days without water and need it for hygiene, cooking, and cleanup.
 Because of its importance, water survival gear should be at the top of your list.
 You’ll also want some gear that will help you obtain food.

 1. Plastic Bottle Water Filter

 While certainly no substitute for a proven water purifier, this DIY water filter from a plastic bottle works in a pinch.
-The layers of gravel, sand and charcoal remove sediment and impurities.
-You’ll still want to boil the water afterwards though.
+The layers of gravel, sand, and charcoal remove sediment and impurities.
+You’ll still want to boil the water afterward, though.

 2. Solar Still

-A solar still lets you distill water, including water in leaves, dirt or even urine.
-It’s fairly simple to make.
-Read how here at Be Prepared.
+A solar still lets you distill water in leaves, dirt, or urine.
+It’s pretty simple to make.

 3. Water Distiller

-There are lots of ways to use plastic bottles for survival, including this DIY water distiller by desertsun02.
-It is incredibly simple to build and doesn’t rely on a stove like most other homemade water distillers.
-Read the instructions from here.
+There are many ways to use plastic bottles for survival, including this DIY water distiller by desertsun02.
+It is straightforward to build and doesn’t rely on a stove like most homemade water distillers.
+Read the instructions here.

 4. Deer Bone Fish Hook

-These fish hooks by John Yost are absolutely gorgeous.
-They are made by carefully carving down a portion of deer jaw bone.
-The result is a sturdy hook which works much better than those DIY soda can tab hooks.
+These fish hooks by John Yost are gorgeous.
+They are made by carefully carving down a portion of deer jawbone.
+The result is a sturdy hook that works much better than those DIY soda can tab hooks.
 Read how to make them here at Yost Survival Skills.